In world's largest democracy, more lawmakers charged with crime

 Of that, 21 percent were charged with serious crimes such as murder, kidnapping and sexual assault, up from 15 percent in the last election, the group said.

 In India, political parties are more likely to field criminals who are able to pay their own way.
-Election expenses have soared, with as much as $5 billion (2.9 billion pounds) estimated to have been spent in this election.
+Election expenses have soared, with as much as $5 billion estimated to have been spent in this election.

 Moreover, criminals are often winners, with voters choosing candidates they think will take care of their parochial interests when the state isn't able to, analysts say.